OpenEvalProject/evals/manuscripts/elife-79121/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/79121/elife-79121-fig5-v2.jpg)

-**Figure 5.:** Anopheles-specific model.The color of each square represents the outcome from among 20 simulations after adjustment to show the most representative outcome.
+**Figure 5.:** The color of each square represents the outcome from among 20 simulations after adjustment to show the most representative outcome.
 The adjustment counts pairs of ‘suppression without chasing’ and ‘long-term chasing’ outcomes as two instances of ‘suppression after chasing’.
 Note that the range of migration values in this model corresponds to the same net migration per generation as the range in Figure 4 (see methods).

 ## Discussion